TruebitProtocol/truebit-eth/README.md

  Source at https://github.com/mrsmkl/FFmpeg/blob/truebit_check/fftools/ffcheck.c

 # Building your own tasks with the Truebit toolchain
-If you haven't already, from your Truebit container, run
+If you haven't already, from your Truebit container, run the following commands (in order):
 ```
+source /emsdk/emsdk_env.sh
 bash startup.sh
 ```
-You should now be able to compile the sample tasks in C++ (chess, scrypt, pairing) and C (ffmpeg) below.
+You should now be able to compile the sample tasks yourself in C++ (chess, scrypt, pairing), and C (ffmpeg) below.
 ```
 cd /truebit-eth/wasm-ports/samples/chess
 sh compile.sh